 The Ministry of Foreign Affairs is the first line of contact for JET Programme participants.
-Based on the acceptance guidelines for each country, MOFA recruits and selects participants through overseas Embassies and Consulates.
+Based on the acceptance guidelines for each country, MOFA recruits and selects participants through its overseas embassies and consulates.

-These Embassies and Consulates will also provide essential information for new JET Programme participants about how to embark upon the life-changing journey to Japan.
-Pre-departure orientations and Q&A sessions help to ease anxieties and to ensure that new participants can begin the Programme fully prepared.
+Through these overseas embassies and consulates, MOFA runs information sessions for interested applicants, reviews applications, holds interviews, and notifies successful candidates.
+MOFA also provides essential information for new JET Programme participants about how to embark upon the life-changing journey to Japan.
+Pre-departure orientations and Q&A sessions help to ease anxieties and ensure that new participants can begin the JET programme fully prepared.

 MOFA’s involvement does not stop there.
-When JET Programme participants return to their home countries MOFA will often sponsor a “welcome back” reception and work closely with the local JETAA (JET Alumni Association) to see that the friendships and ties made in Japan remain strong and true.
+When JET Programme participants return to their home countries, MOFA often sponsors a “welcome back” reception and works closely with the local JETAA (JET Alumni Association) to see that the friendships and ties that participants made in Japan remain strong and true.

-The Ministry of Education, Culture, Sports, Science and Technology, called MEXT, is the Japanese authoritative body on all matters relating to education.
-Although the activities and duties of MEXT are all-encompassing within the realm of education, JET Programme participants will see MEXT most with regards to orientations, seminars and teaching guidance.
+The Ministry of Education, Culture, Sports, Science and Technology is the Japanese authoritative body on all matters relating to education.
+Although the activities and duties of MEXT are all-encompassing within the realm of education, JET Programme participants will see MEXT most with regards to orientations, seminars, and teaching guidance.

-MEXT takes a proactive approach to helping ALTs by providing useful seminars and workshops at all of the JET Programme conferences.
-MEXT also provides school education training, and guidance to ALTs.
+MEXT takes a proactive approach to helping ALTs by providing seminars and workshops at all JET Programme conferences.
+MEXT also provides school education training and guidance to ALTs.

-Another fundamental charge of the MEXT is to evaluate and construct the education curriculum, implement policies and to set education standards and texts.
+Another fundamental role of MEXT is to evaluate and construct the education curriculum, implement policies, and set education standards and texts.
 These policies and standards directly affect the classrooms where ALTs teach.

 ALTs have the opportunity to participate in a direct opinion exchange with MEXT (as well as the other Ministries and CLAIR) every other year during the ALT Opinion Exchange.